PostHog/ph/README.md

 % ph help [command] # show usage for a specific command
 ```

-## Project status
+## Project status: Experimental

 `ph` is experimental and in active development.
-It's not recommended for use currently.
+It's not recommended for use.
 You can track progress on the [project](PROJECT.md) page.
+The plan is to make it available once most of the basic commands are finished and tested.